 Humans introduced plants to new areas all around the world, often dramatically changing the landscape from its original state.
 Did you know that the majority of suburban landscapes consist of non-natives?

-Many of the plants sold at big box nurseries are native to Asia and Australia, not the United States.
+Many of the plants sold at big box nurseries are native to Asia and Africa, not the United States.
 An analysis of my yard revealed that I had sago palms, nandina bushes, jasmine vine, ligustrum and crepe myrtle trees all from Asia.

 2. What are Invasive Plants?